FlexHaufen/ESP32_CarCAN/README.md

 The ESP32 communicates with the car via the Adafruit CAN-Bus transceiver.
 Data is requested using the OBD-II standard and displayed on an LCD screen.

+> [!IMPORTANT]
+> The code is "work in progress", therefore it's pretty ugly.

 ## Hardware
 - ESP32 NODEMCU-32S
 - Adafruit TJA1051T/3